Tong-ST/debian_sway/README.md

     - ADDITIONAL CONFIG ``` sudo nano /etc/greetd/config.toml ```
     **uncomment line *below*** of if you using **wlgreet**

-    - For Login without login manager you can just enter your username + password then enter ``` sway ``` to enter swaywm and it work everytime!
+    - For Login without login manager you can just enter your username + password then enter ``` sway ``` to enter swaywm and it work every time!

-- UTILITES
+- UTILITIES
     ```
     sudo apt install gvfs xdg-utils firefox-esr clipman gparted vlc swayimg timeshift
     ```